This post was originally published on A Globe Well Travelled in 2016. The content has been revised and updated with fresh information.

 Kungsträdgårdsgatan station

 From Central Station, hop on the Blue line and disembark at Kungsträdgårdsgatan.
-I think that this (unpronounceable) station is probably the most impressive of the art metro stations in Stockholm.
+I think that this (totally unpronounceable) station is probably the most impressive of the art metro stations in Stockholm.

 The design by artist Ulrik Samuelson, installed in in 1977 and 1987, is supposed to represent an archeological dig.
 It features actual artefacts from Makalös Palace, which once stood in the same location above the ground.
 The geometric-style patterned floor and ceiling with a red, green, and white colour scheme are influenced by the historic palace’s French garden.